An Overview of Florida’s Car Accident Statute of Limitations

 Hurt in a car accident?
 Get the compensation you deserve!
 Contact an experienced Florida car accident lawyer today for a no-cost, no-obligation consultation: (850) 444-4878

 If you sustained injuries in a car accident that wasn’t your fault, you may have the right to pursue damages.

-A personal injury lawyer can help demonstrate negligence and establish liability for your injuries, property damage, lost income, and related losses.
+A Florida auto accident attorney can help demonstrate negligence and establish liability for your injuries, property damage, lost income, and related losses.

 Unfortunately, you have a short window of time to take legal action due to the statute of limitations for a car accident in Florida.

 Understanding this time constraint helps you protect your legal right to recover damages from the at-fault party.

 What Is a Statute of Limitations?

 Florida’s Statute of Limitations gives you four years to file legal action for a negligence claim.

 A statute of limitations is a law that limits the time you have to pursue legal action.
 Typically, these laws benefit all involved parties by quickening the resolution of legal disputes.
 Statutes of limitations also help reduce frivolous or fraudulent claims.

 Limitations vary from state to state.
 The time you have to file a case also depends on the nature of your legal claim.
 For that reason, it is important to determine how the law applies to your case.